xfyuan/baseimage-docker-gocd-agent/README.md

-# GoCD image with ruby from phusion baseimage
+# GoCD Agent image with ruby from phusion baseimage